Back to SrizonVoice for macOS

 What’s in the Box

-Same Groq Whisper pipeline as the macOS app, adapted for Android idioms
+Same Gemini-first transcription and translation pipeline as the macOS app, adapted for Android idioms

 Tap-to-Dictate (Handsfree)

 Tap the floating bubble once to start, tap again to stop.
-Default mode — better for long dictations than holding a finger on a tiny target.
-Optional auto-stop on silence.
+Default mode is better for long dictations than holding a finger on a tiny target, with a seconds-based auto-stop as a guardrail.

 Push-to-Talk Option